 Kanban — Flow-Based Agile Delivery

-Kanban originated in Toyota's manufacturing system in the 1940s and was adapted for knowledge work by David Anderson in 2007.
-Unlike Scrum, Kanban has no sprints, no fixed roles and no prescribed ceremonies.
-It is a method for managing and improving flow.
+Kanban started in Toyota's manufacturing system in the 1940s.
+David Anderson adapted it for knowledge work in 2007.
+Unlike Scrum, Kanban has no sprints.
+No fixed roles.
+No prescribed ceremonies.
+It is a method for visualising and improving the flow of work through a system.

 The Six Core Kanban Practices